 A: Yes.
 When a husband or wife dies, the surviving spouse can donate the body.

 A: No. Some circumstances, such as major recent surgery, traumatic accident, autopsy, ascites, edema, obesity, contagious disease, jaundice, or organ donation other than skin and eyes, may render the body tissues useless for study.
-The Department of Neurobiology and Anatomy should still be notified at the time of death, as the severity of the condition will be a factor in determining whether the body can be accepted.
+The Department of Neurobiology should still be notified at the time of death, as the severity of the condition will be a factor in determining whether the body can be accepted.
 Infants and small children cannot be accepted.

 Q: Can I donate my body and still have a funeral?

 A: Yes, if the donor or the family wants a funeral; however, they must pay the expenses.
-They should ask the mortician to consult with the Department of Neurobiology and Anatomy before the body is prepared.
+They should ask the mortician to consult with the Department of Neurobiology before the body is prepared.